IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 Leadership is required to ensure that men's rights are adequately included in the work of the Commission.
 The Commission's leadership is responsible for gender mainstreaming and therefore is responsible for including men's rights in the Commission's work. *NHRI Leadership: An Introductory Guide* states:

-> The governance responsibilities of the top leaders include... ensuring that gender issues and gender perspectives are mainstreamed throughout the NHRI's work and in its policies and procedures inside the NHRI.^[NHRI leadership: an introductory guide]
+> The governance responsibilities of the top leaders include... ensuring that gender issues and gender perspectives are mainstreamed throughout the NHRI's work and in its policies and procedures inside the NHRI.\[51]

 ##### Commitment: